slowernews/wisdom-tldr/README.md

 > *'Make the mind tougher by exposing it to adversity.'*

+> *'What gives value to travel is fear.' -- Albert Camus*

 > *'Lessons not learned in blood are soon forgotten.'*

+> *'Tell me and I’ll forget; Show me and I may remember; Involve me and I’ll understand.' -- Chinese proverb*

 And/or deep analysis:

 > *'Fools say that they learn by experience, I prefer to profit by others’ experience.' -- Otto von Bismarck*

+> *'Never assume that what people say or do in a particular moment is a statement of their permanent desires.'*

 > *'Most facts are a «tell».
 Some are just random.'*

-> *'Never assume that what people say or do in a particular moment is a statement of their permanent desires.'*
+> *'What Susie says of Sally says mores about Susie than of Sally.'*

+> *'Take more moments to be reflective.
+Keep a journal to record the lessons you learn in life.
+You’ll get more out of life and you’ll make less of the same mistakes.
+A journal, scotch, and a little music will give you more deep thoughts than you want.'*

+> *'Every day, with every action and choice, you're either a teacher and an inspiration, or a lesson and a reminder.'*

 ===
 ###On fear and excuses